BlockSigner/business-guide/source/account/seals.rst

 - If you're adding **API keys**, select the key from the list and click **Add**

-- If you're adding **Members**, enter an e-mail address of the member and click **Add**
+- If you're adding **Members**, enter the e-mail address of the member and click **Add**

-- After this, the seal is activated, and your members can use it
+- After this, the seal is activated, ad ready to use

 **Removing members or API keys**

 ..
 NOTE::
-   If you remove a member or an API key, they no longer can use the seal.
+   If you remove a member or an API key, they will no longer be able to use the seal.

 - Go to **Seals** and click on the **Pencil**